-There are different SAQs for each merchant level and also different related DSS Attestation of Compliance forms for each level as well.
+There are different SAQs for each merchant level and additional related DSS Attestation of Compliance forms for each level.

-Before you venture down this path and attempt to download your SAQ and get started, you’ll need to first digest a six page document just to figure out which SAQ form to use in the first place.
+Before you venture down this path and attempt to download your SAQ and get started, you’ll need first to digest a six-page document to figure out which SAQ form to use in the first place.

-And, if you aren’t thoroughly bored and confused after doing that, you almost certainly will be after referring to the lengthy PCI glossary of acronyms and technical jargon related to the subject.
+While reading, you can refer to the lengthy PCI glossary of acronyms and technical jargon related to the subject.

-In my humble opinion (and also according to the PCI SSC themselves), the best and easiest thing to do here is to contact your merchant bank and have them help you identify which specific documents you need to use.
+According to the PCI SSC themselves, the easiest thing to do here is to contact your merchant bank and have them help you identify which specific documents you need to use.

 This is an essential step, as they will often point out deviances in the standard PCI DSS they feel may apply in your case.